bowdbeg/bowdbeg.github.io/index.md

 ---
 title: Kohei MAKINO
 ---
-# Welcome to page of my work!!
+# Welcome to the page of my work!!
-Thank you for visiting and interest in my work.
-I introduce myself, work, projects or something I can contribute.
+Thank you for visiting and for your interest in my work.
+I introduce myself, work, projects, or something I can contribute.
 Please feel free to contact me.

 ## Contact